rust-lang/rfcs/text/0000-target-extension.md

   ensures that all FreeBSD targets will have `target_os_version` sets to a specific version.
 - alternatively, more complex code could be used for the alias:
-  - on a FreeBSD host: `freebsd` will point to the host version
+  - on a FreeBSD host: `freebsd` will point to the host version.
-  - on any other host: `freebsd` will point to predefined default version
+  - on any other host: `freebsd` will point to predefined default version.

 At this point:

-- *some code could break*. for example, library path will be `i686-unknown-freebsd11` instead of `i686-unknown-freebsd`.
+- *some code could break*. it will only concern untested code from the previous steps.
 - it is a transition period: downstream projects should start using versioned Target.
-For example, Rust infrastructure should stop building `freebsd` but `freebsd11`, and rustup should distribute this specific version (`freebsd11` has been taken only as example).
+For example, Rust infrastructure should stop building `freebsd` in favor of `freebsd11`, and rustup should distribute this specific version too (`freebsd11` has been taken only as example).
-- as transition period, it should be long enought.
+- as transition period, it should be long enough.

 ### Completely remove unversioned Target for FreeBSD